 Pay careful attention to the instructions on each assignment sheet.
-Papers will be handed to the instructor at the end of the Tuesday lecture or to the tutorial leader at the end of the Thursday class, according to the due date of the assignment; electronic submissions will not be accepted.
+Papers will be handed to the instructor at the end of class on the due date of the assignment; electronic submissions will not be accepted.

 Late assignments will be penalized at a rate of one third of a letter grade per day of lateness (including Saturdays and Sundays).
 If a paper is handed a day late, for example, a B essay will have the grade reduced to B-.
 Late submissions may be dropped off at the Dept. of English office or to the Department's dropbox (outside the 11th floor office).
 They will be date-stamped and place in the relevant mailbox.